lnardon/ThreeJSTemplate/README.md

 # Basic Three.js Template

-This is a basic stater pack template for vanilla web development with Three.js.
+This is a basic starter pack template for vanilla web development with Three.js.

 ## Installation